 I hate writing about this, especially since the topic of performance-enhancing drugs cycles in and out of the headlines each year.
-In 2021, pitching grip enhancers were the new PEDs, but it's all still the same.
-And really, all this stuff is not the issue as much as their impact on the statistics that drive our game.
-While there remains disagreement among analysts about how real or measurable that impact is, there are five logical truths that are tough to deny.
+More recently, pitching grip enhancers were the new PEDs, but it's all still the same.
+And really, all this stuff is not the issue as much as their impact on the stats that drive our game.
+While analysts remain divided about how real or measurable that impact is, five logical truths are tough to deny.

 - 1. People are generally honest, except if it's a choice between honesty and survival. - 2.
 For pro athletes, survival often equates to maintaining an edge to stay gainfully employed. - 3.
-If PEDs did not improve or sustain performance in order to give athletes an edge, why would they accept the risk of using them? - 4.
+If PEDs did not improve or sustain performance to give athletes an edge, why would they accept the risk of using them? - 4.
 The drug laboratories will always be one step ahead of the drug testers. - 5.
 You can't dismiss the possibility that any radical swing in productivity could be caused by a player's use or discontinuance of PEDs.